 Before I went to Africa, I had one lingering concern: “Will I actually see that many animals?”

-After we’d been in Etosha National Park for half a day and we’d already seen giraffes, zebras, elephants and rhinos, I knew the answer: a resounding YES!
+After we’d been in Etosha National Park for a few hours and we’d already seen giraffes, zebras, elephants and rhinos, I knew the answer: a resounding YES!

 We spent a total of 14 days on safari in three different parks in three different countries.
 We saw all the iconic African animals in dramatic fashion.
 We saw lions make kills, elephants frolicking in waterholes, huge herds of zebras and a leopard with an impala in a tree.
 Animals are everywhere and visiting Africa is, in a word, mind-blowing.
 I guess that is two hyphenated words.